riziii123/Alraedah-App/README.md

 ## Architecture:
 I am using MVVM architecture with an addition of Usecases and repository layer.

+## How to Run
+- Install Xcode on the mac machine.
+- Download the project or clone the repo in the directory
+- Run `pod install` to install all the dependencies.
+- Open `xcworkspace` project in Xcode
+- Run the project.

 ### To login in the app (also mentioned on the login screen):

 ```